nikitavoloboev/data/other/wiki-workflow.md

 - [Dogsheep](https://dogsheep.github.io/) - Collection of tools for personal analytics using SQLite and Datasette.
 - [Lobsters: How do you take notes and organize your knowledge?
 (2020)](https://lobste.rs/s/7catij/how_do_you_take_notes_organize_your)
 - [A Short History of Bi-Directional Links (2020)](https://maggieappleton.com/bidirectionals)
+- [Digital Gardening](https://github.com/MaggieAppleton/digital-gardeners) - Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs.